The Euclidean MST-ratio for Bi-colored Lattices: Two-dimensional Lattices

 \section{Two-dimensional Lattices}

 Motivated by the triviality of the infimum maximum MST-ratio for general finite sets, we aim for a restriction that disallows extremely unbalanced distributions.
 There are many choices, and we opt for a maximally restricted setting in which the MST-ratio is still an interesting question.
-Specifically, we focus on $2$-dimensional lattices. \begin{definition} The \emph{(Euclidean) lattice} spanned by two linearly independent vectors, $\uuu, \vvv \in \Rspace^2$, consists of all integer combinations of these vectors: $\AL (\uuu, \vvv) = \{ i \uuu + j \vvv \mid i,j \in \Zspace \}$. \end{definition} By definition, lattices are infinite.
+Specifically, we focus on $2$-dimensional lattices. \begin{named}{Definition} The \emph{(Euclidean) lattice} spanned by two linearly independent vectors, $\uuu, \vvv \in \Rspace^2$, consists of all integer combinations of these vectors: $\AL (\uuu, \vvv) = \{ i \uuu + j \vvv \mid i,j \in \Zspace \}$. \end{named} By definition, lattices are infinite.
 To cope with the difficulty of constructing the minimum spanning tree of infinitely many points, we take progressively larger but finite portions of a lattice and monitor the sequence of MST-ratios.
-Specifically, we consider squares centered at the origin and rhombi spanned by the shortest basis of the lattice to generate such neighborhoods.
+Specifically, we fix a partition of the infinite lattice, take rhombi centered at the origin and spanned by the vectors of the shortest basis of the lattice, for each rhombus get the MST-ratio for the points inside the rhombus, and consider the sequence of MST-ratios as the size of the rhombus increases.
+If this sequence converges, we call the limit the \emph{MST-ratio} of the chosen partition of the lattice.